Pratik-Tulkane14/x-state/README.md

 Fix: Update the useEffect handling city reset

 Fix these changes and make sure to go through the test file also for a better understanding

+here in the input fields you have to make sure that all are not disabled instead you should not show the data as per the API data, https://country-flag-13str7ite-yash-pandeys-projects-ccfbfb1c.vercel.app/ check this link you will get to know about the issue, when we select the first field then only the next field can be removed from disable option also please check the spec.cy.js file it has all the test codes which are basically the requirements moreover you can check the context over here: https://ctxt.io/2/AAB4K1W-Ew